Effective permeability of an immiscible fluid in porous media determined from its geometric state: Results and Discussion

 \section{Results and Discussion}

 In Fig. \ref{fig:wettability-distribution} the steady state fluid distributions obtained for various wetting conditions are presented.
 The simulation conditions ranged from strongly water wet to strongly oil wet, which was quantified by the average wettability of the system ($W$) and mineral heterogeneity based on the squared variances ($\sigma^2$) of the wettabilities assigned to these minerals.
 The solid material is colored based on the local range of wettability with water-wet solid being blue and oil-wet solid being red.
 The oil phase is white and water is black.
-It was observed that the distribution of fluids was dependent on both $W$ and the spatial heterogeneity of wettability ($\sigma^2$).
+It was observed that the distribution of fluids was dependent on both $W$ and $\sigma^2$.
 In particular, for similar $W$ (pick a column in Fig. \ref{fig:wettability-distribution}) the distribution of fluids differs based on how wettability was assigned to the spatial distribution of the minerals.
+This result is well aligned with other recent studies; concluding that the spatial distribution of wetting is an important parameter for the simulation of multiphase flow in porous media \cite{foroughi2020pore,foroughi2021pore,garfi2022determination}.
+This also suggests that pore space geometry alone is insufficient for the prediction of relative permeability.

+The LBPM simulations provided 25,906 unique morphological states.
+Euler characteristic for the (non-wetting phase) NWP followed the expected trend of increasing connectivity for more oil-wet conditions (Figure \ref{fig:euler}).
+The NWP stops percolating at high water saturation near Euler equal to one resulting in an effective permeability of approximately zero at the corresponding saturation.
+The constitutive relationship for relative permeability was well aligned with the expected behaviour based on wettability (Figure \ref{fig:rel_perm}).
+The oil phase effective permeability increased under more water-wet conditions while the water phase relative permeability decreased resulting in a net effect of shifting the crossing point of the two curves to the right.
+As evident, no single constitutive relative permeability relationship would be sufficient to represent this data.

+Based on the creeping flow assumption underpinning Equation 15, the effective permeability of a phase can be expressed as a function of geometry only.
+Our premise is that an ANN should be ably to find the mapping between Equation 15 and Equation 18, as suggested by Hadwiger's theorem.
+The LBPM simulations provided a total of 25,906 data points.
+We found that representative points were obtained after the simulation convergence, which can be indicated by a convergence of $Ca$.
+Therefore, by visualizing $Ca$ over simulation time in addition to the associated error for each point (see Figure \ref{fig:data_selection}), we have included points after $1\times10^{6}$ time steps.
+The excluded points represent the earliest set recorded during the simulation at high $Ca$, as data was recorded every $1\times10^{6}$ steps to up to $78\times10^{5}$.
+The remaining data at low $Ca$, which include 22,556 points, was used to develop and evaluate the ANN.